12 Most Common Roof Types Compared (Pros & Cons)

-If you’re facing a new construction of a home, roof, or addition to your existing home, you’re going to have many decisions to make regarding materials, design, budget, etc. What might be surprising is one of the most important decisions is the roof type!
+What might be surprising is that one of the most important decisions is the type of roofing system that will best suit your home!
 Not only will this play a huge role in the overall style of your home, but it will also affect the function and performance of your home against the elements.

 With so many factors to consider, we’re going to help you by listing out some pros and cons of roof styles and what kind of homes they are best suited for.